pgtipping/Synthalyst/memory-bank/activeContext.md

 - Updated placeholder examples to demonstrate writing style preferences
 - Improved the "Ask Question" feature to provide tailored writing style advice
 - Maintained consistent brand-neutral content generation

+### Automatic SEO Optimization Integration [2025-03-12 00:15:45]

+- Made SEO optimization a standard feature for all blog content rather than an optional tab
+- Removed the dedicated SEO tab and integrated SEO optimization into all content generation
+- Updated the "Generate" feature to always include SEO optimization
+- Enhanced the "Improve" feature to always include SEO improvement suggestions
+- Added hidden SEO metadata section to all generated content with primary/secondary keywords and meta description
+- Updated the "Ask Question" feature to emphasize that SEO is required for all content
+- Streamlined the UI with a 4-column tab layout (Generate, Improve, Tags, Ask)
+- Updated descriptions to indicate that SEO optimization is now automatic
+- Improved the overall user experience by making SEO a standard part of the content creation process